vinaydhegde/testdriven-site/_posts/2017-07-17-01-part5-docker-hub.markdown

   - bash ./docker_build.sh
 ```

 To test create a new branch feature branch and push your code to GitHub.
-A new build should be triggered, but it should not run any code within the if block with *docker_push.sh*.
+A new build should be triggered, but it should not run any code within the `if` block within *docker_push.sh*.
 Merge your code to master in GitHub, which will trigger another new build on Travis.
 This time, the script should fire.

 #### Architecture